LogAnalysisTeam/methods4logfiles/README.md

 python build_features_hdfs.py <model> --per-block
 ```

 where model is a path to a trained fastText model.
 The current implementation allows you to use either `--per-block` or `--per-log`.
 This controls the method of creating the embeddings and labels and saving them as NumPy arrays.
+One can access other options using `-h` or `--help`.